scaffold-dot/scaffold-dot/README.md

 Scaffold-DOT will generate an encrypted private key.
 This is the most secure way to generate and store your private key.

+You'll need to change two configuration files.

+### hardhat.config.ts

+Update the `defaultNetwork` to the network you want to deploy to.

+### scaffold-config.ts

+Update `targetNetworks` to include the networks that your frontend will support.

+Fund your account with a faucet, run yarn deploy, type your password, and your contract deployment confirmation will print in the console.

+Run your frontend server, and connect with your browser wallet.
+You are now able to interact with your smart contract.

 **What's next**: